There's career lessons Software Engineers get at some point.

-We all may face certain circumstances in life that cause us to leave our jobs and stay unemployed for a while, especially moms and dads who have to take care of their kids.
-Some careers are difficult to return to after a while, but in the IT field, it’s especially challenging.
+We all may face certain circumstances in life that cause us to leave our programming jobs and stay unemployed for a while, especially moms and dads who have to take care of their kids.
+Sometimes it's difficult to return to your developer career after a while.

 Leaving the IT field for a month seems like leaving it for a year.
 The IT field changes rapidly; there are new programming languages, new platforms to develop applications, and new concepts.
 New needs always arise.
 What’s needed today wasn’t needed or didn’t even exist five to 10 years ago, and certainly won’t exist or be needed five to 10 years from now.
 What you are professional at now may not be needed or used in the next two to five years.